-Malignant pleural mesothelioma, commonly referred to as mesothelioma, is cancer affecting the pleura, a double-layer sac that covers each lobe of the lung and lines the chest wall, diaphragm, and mediastinum.
+Malignant pleural mesothelioma – commonly referred to as mesothelioma – is cancer affecting the pleura, a double-layer sac that covers each lobe of the lung and lines the undersurface of the chest wall, the diaphragm and mediastinum.
 The space between two pleura layers is called the pleural space.

 - Breathing difficulties